sjnam/mpresty/README.md

 mpresty
 ==================
-An openresty web application for TeX graphics (`metapost`, `graphviz`, `tikz`) that works in all browsers.
+An openresty web application for TeX graphics that works in all browsers.

 Getting started
 ---------------
-You can write the metapost or tikz or graphviz script of the image you want to draw in the html file, and the mpresty converts the script into the image.
+You can write the `metapost` or `tikz` or `graphviz` script of the image you want to draw in the html file, and the _mpresty_ converts the script into the image.

-The graphics scripts are inserted into the html in codes or are stored in a file and uri format of `img`'`src` attribute.
+The graphics scripts are inserted into the html in codes or they are stored in a file and inserted into uri format of `img`'`src` attribute.

 ````html
 <html>